+Afternoon Pick-up 3:15 pm.
+PYP students are dismissed at 3:15 p.m.
 MYP students are dismissed at 3:30 p.m.

-- 7. If you have a child in two or three of these grades you are encouraged to wait until the last pick-up time to pick all your children together. - 8.
-It is important that the pick-up lane moves continuously. - 9.
-Students in PYP not picked up will be taken to the multipurpose room for pick up.
+- Kindergarten and 1st students will be at the pick-up area by 3:10 p.m. - If you have a child in two or three of these grades you are encouraged to wait until the last pick-up time to pick all your children together. - 3.
+It is important that the pick-up lane moves continuously. - Students in PYP not picked up will be taken to the multipurpose room for pick up.
 All students must be picked up by 3:40 p.m. if not they will be taken to aftercare.
-A fee will be assessed. - 10.
-The gate by the dumpster will be locked at 3:40 p.m. and all parents must enter by the front door to pick their children. - 11.
+A fee will be assessed. - The gate by the dumpster will be locked at 3:40 p.m. and all parents must enter by the front door to pick up their children. - 6.
 No one may park in front of the school during pick up and drop off.